TheM1ddleM1n/Waddle/README.md

 | `F1` | **Toggle Crosshair** | — |
 | `F5` | **Cycle Crosshair States** | — |
 | `ESC` | **Close Menu** | — |
+I will remove the F1/F5 and Esc Keys as they are not even used (for changing crosshair as there is only one)

 ### Customizing Your Setup